CuriousLearner/jdf-latex/README.md

 3. Answer a few questions.

 4. Now, you can start writing your document.
-Either directly add your text in `your_project.tex` or create a new `.tex` file and include it in `your_project.tex` using:
+Either directly add your text in `main.tex` or create a new `.tex` file and include it in `main.tex` using:
 ```
     \input{<file_name>.tex}
 ```